 compared to the rest of them put together.
 They assume that one is

-likely to observe uniform distribution for mid-ratio, and this fact is
+likely to observe a uniform distribution for mid-ratio, and this fact is

 validated by the histogram of the 9 researchers put together which looks

 close to uniform.
 The first question that came to our mind which motivated this section was - how do we single out the